 In order to improve the medical care of these "orphans of medicine", the Eva Luise and Horst Köhler Foundation, in cooperation with ACHSE e.
 V., has been offering an award since 2008: The Eva Luise Köhler Research Award for Rare Diseases.
 The award has become one of the most important awards in this research field.

-The prize money of 50,000 euros serves as start-up funding for innovative projects in the field of basic or clinical research on rare diseases.
+The awarded money of 50,000 euros serves as start-up funding for innovative projects in the field of basic or clinical research on rare diseases.
 The funded projects should have a model character.
 Sustainable, cross-disease and research networking projects are particularly worthy of an award.
 Applications may be submitted multiple times, even in two consecutive years.
 Applications from research groups in Germany and abroad are eligible, as long as they are submitted from university or non-university institutes or clinics with a non-profit orientation.

 Application documents can be submitted in German or English.